 All departmental managers are responsible to establish all relevant internal controls within their area of responsibility in line with the Internal Control Policy.
-The Company outsources the internal audit function to a thirdparty firm in order to provide additional assurance to the Board of Directors on the adequacy of internal controls.
-A Fraud Policy has also been set up with respect to the procedures necessary to combat and report fraud.
+The Company outsources the internal audit function to a third-party firm in order to provide additional assurance to the Board of Directors on the adequacy of internal controls.
+A Fraud Policy is in place with respect to the procedures necessary to combat and report fraud, while a Whistleblowing Reporting Internal Procedure is in place for employees to disclose information, including reasonable suspicion, on improper practice committed within or by the Company.

 The Compliance Officer is responsible to manage regulatory compliance risks.
-Laws and regulations are reviewed when introduced, deadlines are monitored actively and compliance updates are rolled-out to staff and the Board to bring their attention to the matter.
-A complaints register is maintained by the compliance officer to keep record of all formal complaints.
+Laws and regulations are reviewed when introduced, deadlines are monitored actively and compliance updates are rolled out to staff and the Board to bring their attention to the matter.
+A complaints register is maintained by the Compliance Officer to keep record of all formal complaints.